j-norberg/flag_resampler/README.md

 ### Algorithm / Approach ###

 * Integer upsampling is done with zero-padding and convolution with a filter kernel that creates a nice interpolator.
-* Integer downsampling is done with convolution of with a filter kernel that band-limits the signal followed by a trivial decimator (just skip N samples for every sample output).
+* Integer downsampling is done with convolution with a filter kernel that band-limits the signal followed by a trivial decimator (just skip N samples for every sample output).
-* Rational ratios up to a numerator of 31 are handled with a combination of first upsample and bandlimit with a single filter kernel and then a trivial decimation step (the divisor)
+* Rational ratios up to a numerator of 31 are handled with a first convolution-step that upsample (by the numerator) and bandlimit and then a trivial decimation step (the divisor)
-* More uneven ratios (such as 147/320, needed for 96k -> 44k1) there is first an upsample and bandlimit-step to get to 32x and then an interpolating sampler is used based on "Polynomial Interpolators for
+* More uneven ratios (such as 147/320, needed for 96k -> 44k1) are done by first an upsample-and-bandlimit-step to get to 32x and then an interpolating sampler is used based on "Polynomial Interpolators for
 High-Quality Resampling of
 Oversampled Audio" by Olli Niemitalo (2001)